Commercial Property Broker | Smarter Real Estate Deals

 Common Metrics Used by Commercial Real Estate Brokers

-- Net Operating Income (NOI): Income after deducting operating expenses.
+• Net Operating Income (NOI): Income from the property after operating expenses are deducted.

-- Cap Rate: A measure of property return potential.
+• Cap Rate: A measure of the property’s return potential, independent of financing.

-- Cash-on-Cash Return: Evaluates the cash income earned on the cash invested.
+• Cash-on-Cash Return: How much cash income you earn on the actual cash you invested.

-- Internal Rate of Return (IRR): Assesses the long-term profitability of an investment.
+• Internal Rate of Return (IRR): The long-term profitability of the investment over time.

 Transform Your Real Estate Business with The Virtual Callers Company